valterkraemer/mavo-couchdb/examples/authentication/README.md

 [View Demo](https://valterkraemer.github.io/mavo-couchdb/examples/authentication/)

 This example show a high score list where you have to log in to be able to edit it.
-Because editing is only done by the author the mv-bar is hidden.
-To login one need to add `?login` to the end of the url (https://valterkraemer.github.io/mavo-couchdb/examples/authentication?login).

 *User: valter pass: valter*